Top-rated local movers that handle Cheyenne to Lancaster moves

 - Lancaster is less walkable than Cheyenne with a score of 29 out of 100 vs Cheyenne’s 36 out of 100.

-- Lancaster has a bike-friendliness score 40 out of 100, which means it isn't as accessible to and safe for cyclists as Cheyenne, which has a score of 49 out of 100.
+- Lancaster has a bike-friendliness score of 40 out of 100, which means it isn’t as accessible or safe for cyclists as Cheyenne, which has a score of 49.

 - Lancaster’s crime rate is higher than Cheyenne with a score of 45.5 compared to Cheyenne’s 19.85.
 This means that Lancaster neighborhoods are safer than 45.5% of all U.S. neighborhoods, and Cheyenne neighborhoods are safer than 19.85%.